maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

 ---
 task:
-    title: 'Task 4: Collaborate Using Pages'
+    title: 'Task 4: Collaborate with Pages'
 ---

-# Task 4: Collaborate Using Pages
+# Task 4: Collaborate with Pages

 In this task, you’ll explore the new **Pages** functionality, a dynamic, shareable space for collaboration and idea organization.